MonetDBSolutions/npm-csv-sniffer/README.md

 #### CSVSniffer(delims)
 The constructor of a CSV sniffer takes one optional argument: an array of possible column delimiters.
 Auto detection will never propose a character outside of this set.
-If delims is not provided, auto detection might find any ASCII character to be a delimiter.
+If delims is not provided, all ASCII characters are considered.

 #### CSVSniffer.sniff(sample, [options])
 This function is the only function in the CSVSniffer object.
 It operates based on the given options in the optional options object.
 Options that are not provided are attempted to be auto detected.
 Possible options:

-- newlineStr: Line separator in sample
+- newlineStr [string]: Line separator in sample
-- delimiter: Column delimiter in sample (null or )
+- delimiter [string]: Column delimiter in sample (null or )
-- quoteChar: Quoting character in sample (null or empty string means no quote character)
+- quoteChar [string]: Quoting character in sample (null or empty string means no quote character)
-- hasHeader: Boolean indicating whether or not the first line in sample contains header labels.
+- hasHeader [boolean]: Boolean indicating whether or not the first line in sample contains header labels.

-Returns object with the same properties as those found in the input, auto filled in whenever they were missing.
-Whenever auto detection failed, null values are filled in.
-Note that this could be perfectly fine for e.g. the quote character.
+<a name="sniffresult"></a>**Returns object with the following properties:**

+- newlineStr [string]: If auto detected, will be one of "\r", "\n", "\r\n", "\n\r"
+- delimiter [string]: If auto detected, can be any ASCII character.
+Will be null if no delimiter was found.
+- quoteChar [string]: Can be either ' or " or null.
+- hasHeader [boolean]: true if first line is treated as header.
+- warnings [array]: Can contain some warnings that were generated during the sniffing.
+Will be empty in most cases.
-Furthermore, a types array is in the output, denoting the detected types of the columns.
+- types [array]: Contains the types of the columns.
+One of "string", "float", "integer".
-Also, a warning array is added in the output, possibly containing information on mismatches found during the sniffing between the supplied input and what was found during the sniffing.
+- labels [array]: Contains column labels, taken from the first line of the sample.
+If 'hasHeader' is false, this variable will be set to null.
+- records [array]: Contains the parsed data from the sample, using the information that was found during the sniffing process.
+This array of arrays will not contain the labels if 'hasHeader' evaluated to true.

 **Please report any suggestions/bugs to robin.cijvat@monetdbsolutions.com**